isd-sgcu/cutu-2025-backend/README.md

 ### **Status Enum**
 - `chula_student`: The user is a Chula student.
-- `general_student`: The user is a General student.
 - `alumni`: The user is an alumni.
 - `general_public`: The user is from the general public.
+- `general_student`: The user is a general student.

 ### **TokenResponse**
 - `accessToken`: The access token for authentication.